netidx/netidx-book/src/administration/authorization.md

 nothing.
 If I am a member of more than one group, and one denies permissions that the other grants the deny always takes precidence.

-Each server cluster is completely independent for permissions.
-If for example this cluster had a child cluster, the administrators of that cluster would be responsible for deciding it's permissions map.
+Each resolver cluster is completely independent for permissions.
+If for example this resolver cluster had a child resolver cluster, the administrators of that resolver cluster would be responsible for deciding it's permissions map.

 ### Dynamic Entries (`$[user]` and `$[group]`)